 What happens after the two years?

 Graduates are highly sought for their skills, networks and ability to meet challenges.
-Toward the end of your program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.
+Toward the end of your two year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.

 You are encouraged to apply for advertised positions with us and may be eligible for positions of greater responsibility and challenge.